 Gum disease can take many forms; from gingivitis to chronic periodontitis.
 Fortunately, gingivitis is reversible with treatment from your dentist and stepped up care at home.
 Periodontitis can’t be cured, but it can be controlled with more aggressive treatment and better care at home.

 What can you do?

-A few minutes of brushing and flossing every day goes a long way toward preventing gum disease.
+A few minutes a day of brushing and flossing is necessary for helping prevent gum disease.
 Brush at least twice a day and clean between your teeth with floss or another tool that can get between your teeth.
 If you have trouble using a toothbrush the right way, there are many electric ones that do a great job.
 Ask your dentist for help choosing one that’s best for you.